cockpit-project/cockpit/doc/protocol.md

  * "certificate": The client certificate to use, represented as an object described below.
  * "key": The client key to use, described below.
- * "authority": Certificate authority(s) to use.
-Turns on validation.
+ * "authority": Certificate authority(s) to expect as signers of peer.
+ * "validate": Validate the peer's certificate.

 The "certificate", "key" and "authority" are objects with either of the following fields: